i-doit/knowledge-base/docs/en/upgrades-and-migrations/upgrade-from-open-to-pro.md

-# Upgrade from i-doit open to i-doit pro
+# Upgrade from i-doit open to i-doit

-How do you switch from _i-doit_ _open_ to _i-doit pro_ with added functionality in a quick and easy way?
+How do you switch from _i-doit_ _open_ to _i-doit_ with added functionality in a quick and easy way?

 Motivation
 ----------

-What are the advantages of documenting the IT infrastructure rather with the _i-doit pro_ version than with the _i-doit_ _open_ version?
-The reason is simple: _[i-doit pro offers considerably more functions](https://www.i-doit.org/cmdb-it-documentation/)_ which can be of great help for your daily work.
+What are the advantages of documenting the IT infrastructure rather with the _i-doit_ version than with the _i-doit_ _open_ version?
+The reason is simple: _[i-doit offers considerably more functions](https://www.i-doit.org/cmdb-it-documentation/)_ which can be of great help for your daily work.

-_i-doit pro_ in Seven Steps
+_i-doit_ in Seven Steps
 ---------------------------

 Here is a quick overview about the necessary steps before going further into details:

 1. Preparation
 2. Download and implementation of the _pro_\-update
-3. Installation of the _i-doit pro_ extension
+3. Installation of the _i-doit_ extension
 4. License activation
 5. Clear cache
 6. Configure permissions
 7. Finishing work

 Preparation
 -----------